TheDatumOrg/UCRArchiveFixes/README.md

 6. Copy directory structure from DATASETSOLD to DATASETSNEW
 7. Run the LoadandFixUCRArchive.m script in Matlab IDE

-## To perfom the above steps run the following commands:
+## To perfom the above steps run the commands:

 ```
 mkdir DATASETSNEW